Angels defeat Orioles 4-1 to extend winning streak to 3

 Ramón Urías had two hits and Pat Valaika drove in Baltimore’s only run.
 Jorge López (2-11) was charged with four runs and seven hits in 4 2/3 innings.
 López, who leads the majors in losses, struck out four and walked four.

-The Angels quickly loaded the bases against López on Fletcher’s single and walks to Ohtani and Anthony Rendon.
-Walsh followed with an RBI on an infield single up the middle and Gosselin’s grounder drove in Ohtani.
+The Angels quickly loaded the bases against López on Fletcher’s single and walks to Ohtani and Rendon.
+Jared Walsh followed with an RBI on an infield single up the middle and Gosselin’s grounder drove in Ohtani.

 Los Angeles extended its lead to 3-0 on Juan Lagares’ RBI double to left-center.